 Handling and Braking

-For 2013, the base S60 T5 gains optional all-wheel drive, and reviewers say that it made the S60 sure-footed on their test drives through mountain roads.
+For 2013, the base S60 T5 gains optional all-wheel drive, and reviewers say that it makes the S60 sure-footed on their test drives through mountain roads.
 While the S60 doesn’t take corners with the precision of a BMW 3-Series, most reviewers agree that it offers a composed ride.
-Still, one critic says that he expects a European sedan like the S60 to corner better than it did, while another notes that the S60 doesn’t absorb road imperfections as well as some comfort-tuned rivals.
+Still, one critic says that he expects a European sedan like the S60 to corner better than it does, while another notes that the S60 doesn’t absorb road imperfections as well as some comfort-tuned rivals.

 - "The steering is fine, though the car has a tendency to lean over in a corner more than we're used to from a European sedan." -- AutoWeek

 - "It's a sure-footed handler with nicely weighted steering that feels substantial without being heavy." -- Edmunds

 - "The chassis is rock solid, pretty well damped, although on some uneven pavement it was evident that the car is set up a bit more aggressively than your ordinary family sedan." -- Road and Track